avanwouwe/citadel-browser-agent/doc/privacy-questions.md

 ### What’s Accessed or Logged

 - **Web application usage:**
-  Tracks how often web applications (e.g., Teams, Salesforce) are used, and with which account.
+  Tracks how often you uses web applications (e.g., Teams, Salesforce), and with which account.

     - *Does NOT track usage on non-work, unauthenticated websites (e.g. blogs or Google search).*
-    - *Does NOT track the amount of time you spend on each application..*
+    - *Does NOT track the amount of time you spend on each application.*

 - **Security events:**